Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 Showing original language

 The reality is that in Colombia these terms are used almost as synonyms in everyday language, but they have important legal nuances.
-And there is a third figure — the rental insurance policy — which often ends up being the best option for both parties, but which no one explains well in ads or real estate agencies.
+And there is a third figure — the rental insurance policy — which often ends up being the best option for both parties, but which no one explains well in ads or at real estate agencies.
 If you want to see real options right now, you can see farms and lots available on Colombia Move — posting is completely free.

 What is a co-debtor?